FOR IMMEDIATE RLEEASE

 “Ecology disregarded the law and issued a permit that actually authorizes untreated animal waste to be discharged into Washington’s waters,” said Kelly Hunter Foster, senior attorney for Waterkeeper Alliance.
 “This is dangerous, and Ecology knows that, but the agency chose to shield industry instead of protecting public health.”

-Under the administrative appeal process, citizen groups have the right to challenge final agency actions and rules to ensure that regulations adequately protect public resources and comply with the law.
+Under the administrative appeal process, community groups have the right to challenge final agency actions and rules to ensure that regulations adequately protect public resources and comply with the law.
 The groups seek rewritten permits that comply with the law and protect public waterways and water resources.